skaradimitriou/Foodie/README.md

 a) Allow users to reset their password ✔️ <br>
 b) Allow users to edit their profile data ✔️ <br/>
 c) Add a favorite counter in the profile screen </br>
-d) Research how a search with filters can be implemented for the Search Screen
+d) Research how a search with filters can be implemented for the Search Screen <br>
 e) Create paging for the results screens ✔️

 ### Ideas for further development